AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 **The installation of the Technical Analysis Package is required in order to access this indicator.**

 ### Description
 This indicator corresponds to the mode of operation of the COTOpenInterestLegacy, instead using, however, the more finely broken down data of the disaggregated reports.
-For the functionality and interpretation of the open interest, please read more under 2.2) COTOpenInterestLegacy.
+For the functionality and interpretation of the open interest, please read more under see [*COTOpenInterestLegacy*](#COTOpenInterestLegacy).
  The calculation also occurs analogously to the legacy reports, and since for each long contract, there must also be a market participant on the short side, two calculation methods are possible (here for commodity futures):

 1) Producer[Long] + SwapDealer[Long] + SwapDealer[Spread] + ManagedMoney[Long] + ManagedMoney[Spread] + OtherReportables[Long] + OtherReportables[Spread] + NonReportable[Long] = OpenInterest